 Olive oil is praised for having a ton of health benefits, so people listened and started adding it to salads, desserts, and even beauty products.
 Olive oil in coffee though?
-Hmmmm… I guess I’m willing to try anything once.

 If you’ve wondered about adding olive oil in your morning brew and how it tastes, I tried it out and have some answers.

-Just a hint: it might change the way you think about olive oil forever!
+Hint: This article will change the way you think about olive oil forever!

 - Why Add Fat To Coffee At All?

-- 3 Reasons Why You Should Add Olive Oil
+- 3 Reasons Why You Should Add Olive Oil To Coffee

 - Olive Oil Coffee Recipe